 Participating in a panel on the Earthbeat program, Dr Tom Burke, a member of the Executive Committee of Green Alliance in the UK and an environmental adviser to Rio Tinto and BP, challenged the suggestion that that made Lomborg an environmentalist: "That doesn't make you an environmentalist Bjorn, I mean that would make me a statistician because I've done some calculations".

-The extensive and uncritical acceptance of Lomborg's claims prompted a reaction from many in the scientific community.
+The extensive and uncritical acceptance of Lomborg's claims prompted a reaction from the scientific community.
 In January 2002 Scientific American's editor, John Rennie, wrote the preface to a ten page critique written by four specialists.
 Rennie commented that "the errors described here, however, show that in its purpose of describing the real state of the world, the book is a failure".

 When Lomborg reproduced the Scientific American critiques on his website with his responses interleaved, the magazine threatened to sue him for copyright infringement.
 Lomborg withdrew the file from his website but it was later re-published on the Patrick Moore's website.
 Scientific American stated that the unauthorised reproduction was damaging its ability to sell copyrighted material, while Moore portrayed Lomborg as being persecuted for his views.